Deformations of path algebras of quivers with relations: Finiteness conditions

 In this section we will describe under which conditions these results hold in the non-formal setting, i.e.\ for $\mathbf p (Q, R)$ itself.

-\subsection{Finiteness conditions}
+\section{Finiteness conditions}

-The Maurer--Cartan equation of an L$_\infty[1]$ algebra involves an infinite sum which need not be well defined in general (cf.\ Remark \ref{remark:adic}).
-To study the role of the Maurer--Cartan equation of $\mathbf p (Q, R)$ in the non-formal case we may thus consider the following increasingly restrictive finiteness conditions on elements $\widetilde \phi \in \Hom (\Bbbk S, A)$ \begin{enumerate}[label=(FC\arabic*),start=0] \item the Maurer--Cartan equation for $\widetilde \phi$ is well defined \item the combinatorial star product $\star^{\mathrm C}_{\phi + \widetilde \phi}$ is well defined \item the reduction system $R_{\phi + \widetilde \phi}$ is reduction finite. \end{enumerate}
+The Maurer--Cartan equation of an L$_\infty[1]$ algebra involves an infinite sum which need not be well-defined in general (cf.\ Remark \ref{remark:adic}).
+To study the role of the Maurer--Cartan equation of $\mathbf p (Q, R)$ in the non-formal case we may thus consider the following increasingly restrictive finiteness conditions on elements $\widetilde \phi \in \Hom (\Bbbk S, A)$ \begin{enumerate}[leftmargin=*,label=(FC\arabic*),start=0] \item the Maurer--Cartan equation for $\widetilde \phi$ is well-defined \item the combinatorial star product $\star^{\mathrm C}_{\phi + \widetilde \phi}$ is well-defined \item the reduction system $R_{\phi + \widetilde \phi}$ is reduction-finite. \end{enumerate}

-\begin{remark} \ref{fc0} is the minimal requirement to consider the Maurer--Cartan equation, and thus about Maurer--Cartan elements, in the non-formal setting.
+\begin{remark} \ref{fc0} is the minimal requirement for considering questions about the Maurer--Cartan equation , or about Maurer--Cartan elements, in the non-formal setting.
 Similarly, \ref{fc1} is the minimal requirement to consider relations to actual deformations of algebras.
 However, it is not immediately clear if the sets of elements satisfying \ref{fc0}--\ref{fc2} have any nice geometric properties.
 For instance, Example \ref{example:nf} shows that the sets of elements satisfying \ref{fc1} and \ref{fc2} are not vector subspaces of $\Hom (\Bbbk S, A)$.
-In \S\ref{section:pbw} we will introduce certain degree conditions, which will allow us to identify vector subspaces of $\Hom (\Bbbk S, A)$ satisfying \ref{fc2}.
+In Chapter \ref{section:pbw} we will introduce certain degree conditions, which will allow us to identify vector subspaces of $\Hom (\Bbbk S, A)$ satisfying \ref{fc2}.
 This allows us to obtain affine varieties of ``actual'' deformations, similar to the variety of associative structures on a finite-dimensional vector space. \end{remark}

 \begin{lemma} \textup{\ref{fc2}} $\Rightarrow$ \textup{\ref{fc1}} $\Rightarrow$ \textup{\ref{fc0}}. \end{lemma}

 \begin{proof} \textup{\ref{fc2}} $\Rightarrow$ \textup{\ref{fc1}}.
 Let us denote